umee-network/umee/docs/design_docs/011-historacle-pricing.md

 The attack goes:

-1. Account A deposits & collateralizes a large amount of USDC.
+1. Attacker deposits & collateralizes a large amount FOO, a token with low volume on exchanges.
-2. Account A uses collateral to borrow a lot of the low-volume token (here, FOO).
+2. Attacker spikes the price of FOO on the exchanges by buying a large amount.
-3. Account A sells the tokens to Account B, inflating the price of FOO.
+3. Attacker borrows USDC using their FOO as collateral at its current (spiked) oracle price.
-4. Account B collateralizes inflated FOO, and borrows USDC.
+4. The price of FOO returns to normal, and the value of the USDC exceeds the value of the FOO collateral.
-5. Account B exits the market for a profit.
+5. Attacker exits the market for a profit.

 In order to avoid these attacks, and to continue with our goal of allowing users to collateralize and borrow low-volume assets, we need to have a safety net.